Top quark condensate

 In particle physics, the top quark condensate theory (or top condensation) is an alternative to the Standard Model fundamental Higgs field, where the Higgs boson is a composite field, composed of the top quark and its antiquark.
 The top quark-antiquark pairs are bound together by a new force called topcolor, analogous to the binding of Cooper pairs in a BCS superconductor, or mesons in the strong interactions.
 The top quark is very heavy, with a measured mass of approximately 174 GeV (comparable to the electroweak scale), and so its Yukawa coupling is of order unity, suggesting the possibility of strong coupling dynamics at high energy scales.
 This model attempts to explain how the electroweak scale may match the top quark mass.

-History
+Original Models

-The idea was described by Yoichiro Nambu and subsequently developed by Miransky, Tanabashi, and Yamawaki (1989) and Bardeen, Hill, and Lindner (1990), who connected the theory to the renormalization group, and improved its predictions.
+The idea was described by Yoichiro Nambu and subsequently developed by Miransky, Tanabashi, and Yamawaki (1989) and William A. Bardeen, Christopher T. Hill, and Manfred Lindner (1990), who connected the theory to the renormalization group, and improved its predictions.